-The town boasts one of the best ranges locally for outdoor shoot-ing, and the local gun club af-fords sufficient outlet for shoot-ing of all kinds, both match and individual, for fun or for medals, rifle or hand gun.
-There is no ex-cuse for wild-eyed plinking under outlawed conditions which are menacing to the lives of citizens.
+The town boasts one of the best ranges locally for outdoor shooting, and the local gun club affords sufficient outlet for shooting of all kinds, both match and individual, for fun or for medals, rifle or hand gun.
+There is no excuse for wild-eyed plinking under outlawed conditions which are menacing to the lives of citizens.
 The police will presecute to the fullest extent any unauthorized shooting, with the full consent of the citizenry and the cooperation of the Gun Club.
-All persons interested in shoot-The town boasts one of the best

-All persons interested in shoot-ing under the rational guidance of the rules of the National Rifle As-sociation, are asked to communi-cate with the officers of the Gun Club.
+All persons interested in shooting under the rational guidance of the rules of the National Rifle Association, are asked to communicate with the officers of the Gun Club.
+The town boasts one of the best